divinity1437/flask-website/README.md

 ### ⚠️ License & Status

-No license.
-This repository is exclusively for my personal learning.
-It is not open‑source in the traditional sense — you may read the code for educational purposes, but you are not granted permission to redistribute, host, or use it commercially.
+This project is for self-education purposes only.
+The code can be used and read, but it should not be used in commercial endeavors without permission.

 ### The project is under active development and may change without notice.
 🙏 Credits